Part exchange my car

 What determines a car’s condition?

 Your car is considered in top condition if its structural integrity, mechanics, and surface-level details (e.g. paintwork, furnishings) are all close to the condition they were in when new.
 This can include cars that have had repair and maintenance work done to keep that condition high.
+Even the perfect car has some history to it that you should disclose to your buyer.

 Your car will be considered in poor condition if any structural, mechanical, or surface faults are left and not repaired by a professional before they get worse.
 For example, windscreen chips and rust spots can both become much more serious faults if not repaired immediately.